Idea

 • What type of environment are employees learning in?

 Evaluating these questions can help you determine whether an instructional design specialist or generalist would be most suitable for your project.
-If your answers to these questions are relatively broad then you may want to look into a specialist.
-But, if your answers are very focused then a specialist could be the best option.
+If your answers to these questions are relatively broad, you may want to look into a generalist.
+However, a specialist could be the best option if your answers are very focused.

-Just like with everything there are pros and cons for both specialists as well as generalists.
+Just like with everything, there are pros and cons for specialists and generalists.
 We’d love to say that specialists are the way to because we are specialists (technology + digital training).
-Unfortunately, it’s not that simple and it doesn’t benefit us to tell you specialists are better.
+Unfortunately, it’s not that simple, and it doesn’t benefit us to tell you that specialists are better.

-So, we’re going to tell it to you straight that there are positives and there are negatives.
-We might not be right for your project but if we are, we’ll tell you.
-If we’re not, we’ll also tell you because if we don’t then we might get ourselves into a sticky situation.
+So, we’ll tell you straight that there are positives and negatives.
+We might not be right for your project, but we’ll let you know if we are.
+If we’re not, we’ll also tell you because if we don’t, we might make you an unhappy camper.

 It’s time to take a deeper look into the pros and cons of each.

-Working with an instructional design specialist can bring a lot of value to your organization’s training and development initiatives.
-But they may not add enough value when needed on a more broad scale.
+Working with an instructional design specialist can add value to your organization’s training and development initiatives.
+However, they may not add enough value when needed on a broader scale.

 Here are some of the pros and cons of working with an instructional design specialist: